Maine Green Independent Party: Portland Greens

-In 2009, Donoghue and Marshall were both re-elected to the city council.

 In the 2011 mayoral election, two Greens, (Eder and Marshall) ran for the expanded mayoral position, using the newly established instant run-off voting methods established by the charter commission and approved by voters the year before.
 In the closing days of the campaign, Eder endorsed fellow candidate and former Democratic State Senator Ethan Strimling, not party member Marshall, causing significant controversy within the Greens.
 Marshall ended up finishing in 4th place of 15 candidates.

-In 2012, David Marshall (District 2) won re-election to the City Council.
-Holly Seeliger, a 26-year-old former Occupier and education activist, won election to the School Board (formerly School Committee) from District 2, the same district Stephen Spring had served in years before.

 In March 2013, the Portland Green Independent Committee took out petitions to enact an ordinance which would make marijuana legal for adults 21 and older, though not in public spaces such as roads, schools and parks.
 Later, the Portland Greens were joined by the ACLU of Maine, the NAACP, the Libertarian Party of Maine, Fire Dog Lake, and the Marijuana Policy Project in endorsing the measure.
 The petition needed 1,500 valid signatures of Portland voters over 80 calendar days.
 The Portland Greens and their coalition partners turned in 2,508 valid signatures.
 On July 15, the City Council placed the ordinance on the November 5, 2013 ballot.
 On November 5, the Greens' legalization ordinance passed with 67% of the vote.

 That same year, Anna Trevorrow was elected to an at-large seat on the School Board, joining Holly Seeliger.
 In 2014, John Eder was elected to the School Board, bringing the total number of Greens on the board to 3 for the first time since 2004.
 In 2015, six Greens sought office in Portland, including committee chair and economic justice activist Tom MacMillan, who ran for mayor and received over 10% in a three-way race with Michael Brennan and Ethan Strimling.
-That year, only Holly Seeliger, who sought a second term on the Portland Board of Education, won her race.
-In 2016 only one Green collected enough signatures to run for statewide office, Seth Baker was on the ballot as a Green Independent for State Senate District 27 in Portland.

 In 2017, School Board member and YouTube vlogger Holly Seeliger was criticized for giving credence to conspiracy theories including Pizzagate and the Murder of Seth Rich.